mootools/mootools-core/Docs/Fx/Fx.Slide.md

 Class: Fx.Slide {#Fx-Slide}
 ===========================

-The slide effect; slides an element in horizontally or vertically, the contents will fold inside.
+The slide effect slides an Element in horizontally or vertically.
+The contents will fold inside.

 ### Note: